-- 1 small onion or half a large onion, chopped
+- 1 small onion , chopped (or half a large onion)

-- In an 11 inch cast iron skillet, heat the olive oil over medium heat.
-Add the chopped onions and cook until translucent, 5-8 minutes.
-If the onions are finished cooking before you are ready to add the rest of the ingredients, turn the burner off.
+- In a large cast iron skillet, heat the olive oil over medium heat.
+Add the chopped onions and cook 5 to 8 minutes, or until translucent.

-- In a mixing bowl, whisk together eggs, milk, 3/4 teaspoon salt, cayenne pepper, and black pepper.
+- In a mixing bowl, whisk together eggs, milk, salt, cayenne pepper, and black pepper.

 - When the onions are cooked, spread the broccoli in the pan.
 Top with the chopped ham.
-Sprinkle the chunks of cheese over the top.
+Sprinkle the cheese over the top.

 - Pour the egg mixture over the top.
 Don’t stir.
-Cook for 7-9 minutes, or until the edges are starting to set.
+Cook 7 to 9 minutes, or until the edges are starting to set.

 - Transfer the pan to the broiler.
-Broil for 2-5 minutes.
+Broil 2 to 5 minutes.
 Don’t walk away!
 Check it every 1 minute.
 The frittata is done when the top is brown and the eggs are set (not wiggly).